Ahead Of Climate Talks, U.S. Leadership In Question

-For better or worse, Congress has not acted on promises to reduce the gases that cause global warming.
-Despite a presidential pledge to reduce emissions two years ago, the U.S. is spewing more carbon dioxide than ever into the atmosphere.
+The United States is second only to China in emitting gases that cause global warming.
+Despite a presidential pledge to reduce emissions two years ago, we're spewing more carbon dioxide than ever into the atmosphere.

 President Obama stood before the tense meeting and promised that the United States would do its part.

-PRESIDENT BARACK OBAMA: Almost all the major economies have put forward legitimate targets, significant targets, ambitious targets, and I'm confident that America will fulfill the commitments that we have made, cutting our emissions in the range of 17 percent by 2020 and by more than 80 percent by 2050 in line with final legislation.
+"Almost all the major economies have put forward legitimate targets, significant targets, ambitious targets," he said.
+"And I'm confident that America will fulfill the commitments that we have made, cutting our emissions in the range of 17 percent by 2020 and in the range of 80 percent by 2050, in line with final legislation."

-HARRIS: In other words, the promise to cut emissions was contingent on Congress passing an aggressive cap-and-trade bill.
-But that 2,000 page bill went into the trash instead of onto the president's desk.
-The great recession briefly achieved what Congress didn't — national emissions fell for a short time.
-But no longer, says Kevin Kennedy at the World Resources Institute.
+The promise to cut emissions was contingent on Congress passing an aggressive cap-and-trade bill.
+But that 2,000-page bill went into the trash instead of onto the president's desk.
+The Great Recession briefly achieved what Congress didn't — national emissions fell for a short time.
+But no longer.

-KEVIN KENNEDY: Starting in 2010 it looks like we're starting to see an up-tick again, and you would expect to see emissions continuing to increase, in a business as usual case, out to 2020.
+"Starting in 2010 it looks like we're starting to see an uptick again, and you would expect to see emissions continuing to increase in a business-as-usual case out to 2020," says Kevin Kennedy at the World Resources Institute.

-HARRIS: But even with all those state and federal actions taken together, the World Resources Institute figures that the nation can't achieve a 17 percent reduction in emissions by 2020.
-New federal laws would need to fill the gap, and Kennedy says prospects for that aren't good.
+But even with all those state and federal actions taken together, the World Resources Institute figures that the nation can't achieve a 17 percent reduction in emissions by 2020.
+New federal laws would need to fill the gap, and prospects for that aren't good.

-KENNEDY: Nowhere else in the world do you see a political debate about whether climate science is real, whether or not the climate is actually changing.
-That political climate makes it very difficult to move forward in a comprehensive way, and that is something that we need to address in this country.
+"Nowhere else in the world do you see a political debate about whether climate science is real, whether or not the climate is actually changing," Kennedy says.
+"That political climate makes it very difficult to move forward in a comprehensive way.
+And that is something we need to address in this country."

 And that brings us back to the climate talks in South Africa.
-Alden Meyer, at the Union of Concerned Scientists, says the weak actions domestically, mean the U.S. doesn't have much leverage in the international talks.
+Alden Meyer at the Union of Concerned Scientists says the weak actions domestically mean the U.S. doesn't have much leverage in the international talks.

-ALDEN MEYER: The U.S. is not able to show its partners how we are going to meet the 17 percent reduction that President Obama committed to.
-Also, we are struggling to come up with our fair share of the financing for developing country action on technology, on adaptation, on preserving forests.
-And so, we're not bringing a lot to the table.
+"The U.S. is not able to show its partners how we are going to meet the 17 percent reduction President Obama committed to," Meyer says.
+Also we are struggling to come up with our fair share of the financing for developing nation action on technology, on adaptation, on preserving forests.
+So we're not bringing a lot to the table."

-HARRIS: For years, Europe has taken the lead at the international talks.
+For years, Europe has taken the lead at the international talks.
 But the EU hasn't gotten others to follow.
 Scott Barrett at Columbia University holds out hope that things would be better if the United States led the way.

-SCOTT BARRETT: If you look at lots of global issues in the past, where we've had success, we've also had U.S. leadership.
-On this issue we've not had proper U.S. leadership.
+"If you look at lots of global issues in the past, where we've had success in the past, we've had U.S. leadership.
+On this issue we have not had proper U.S. leadership," Barrett says.

-HARRIS: The great challenge is to identify actions that every major player is willing to take, actions that can make a difference to the climate without upsetting economic competitiveness around the world.
+The great challenge is to identify actions that every major player is willing to take — actions that can make a difference to the climate without upsetting economic competitiveness around the world.

-BARRETT: I'm not unrealistic about what we're able to achieve, but I'm very confident we can achieve more than we have done so far, which is basically zero.
+"I'm not unrealistic about what we're able to achieve," Barrett says, "but I'm very confident we can achieve more than we have done so far, which is basically zero."

-HARRIS: And he adds, climate change is the hardest problem the world has ever tried to address collectively.
+And, he adds, climate change is the hardest problem the world has ever tried to address collectively.